Closing the Northern Ireland Loophole: A Call to Protect Britain’s Honey Bees

 While those ideas are worth exploring, they don’t resolve the core problem: once bees enter NI, there is no bee inspector present to examine them, and no mandatory tracking of where those queens go when they leave for GB.
 Even direct imports into GB are now only partially inspected — in early 2025, only 1 of 7 consignments was physically checked.
 What's needed is a return to comprehensive inspection and proper record-keeping, regardless of the route.

 The detection of SHB in Portugal in a queen cage was a lucky near miss, not a routine success of the system.
 A beetle was found squashed under fondant — had it not been visible, it may have passed through undetected.
-Experts like Norman Carreck highlight that early-stage SHB or Tropilaelaps infestations are extremely hard to detect, especially without destructive testing or field training — the kind not routinely done on UK imports.
+Early-stage SHB or Tropilaelaps infestations are extremely hard to detect, especially without destructive testing or field training — the kind not routinely done on UK imports.

 Is there really evidence that this loophole is being used at scale?